 Whenever you go to do a mystery shop you will always be given a set of instructions to follow that outlines your ‘mission’.
-That might come via a PDF that is emailed to you or if you are doing an MS for the likes or BeMyEye it will be on your phone but either way, it’s very important that you understand the GOALS you need to hit.
+That might come via a PDF that is emailed to you or if you are doing an MS for the likes of BeMyEye or Roamler it will be on your phone but either way, it’s very important that you understand the GOALS you need to hit.
 Mystery Shopping is all about reporting on an experience.
 That could be interacting with staff or even just looking at a display and taking a photo of it but the end goal will ALWAYS be to get the information that is required if you in the brief and how you go about getting that is up to you!

 The ‘Notes’ app on your phone is your best friend!

 In the early days, I used to try and remember everything when I went to do my mystery shop.
 This was fine if I could get home straight away to write up my report but was an absolute nightmare if I was going back to work and couldn’t write it up for a good few hours.

 This was in the pre-smartphone days though and thankfully now all phones have some kind of note-taking feature.
 I found these to be a life saver, especially when doing any meal based mystery shops where you have to remember all sorts of information from what your server looked like to when your food arrived!
 Using your notes app allows you to quickly jot down this information and it looks no different than as if you were writing a text message!